 # Python2 pip install jupyter # Python 3 pip3 install jupyter

-Now that you know what you will be working with and you have installed it, it’s time to get started for real!
+Now that you know what you will be working with and installing it, it’s time to get started!

 Run the following command to open up the application.

-Then you’ll see the application opening in a web browser at the following address: http://localhost:8888.
+Then you’ll see the application opening in a web browser at the address: http://localhost:8888.

 So, we have seen both ways to install Jupyter Notebook.